 Summary:A 13.3-inch laptop tested with Windows 8, an Intel Core i5-4200U 1.6GHz processor, 4GB of memory, Intel HD Graphics 4400 graphics, a touchscreen, and a 128GB solid-state drive.

 The Sony VAIO Pro SVP13213CXS Ultrabook is a 13.3-inch laptop with an LCD resolution of 1920 x 1080.
 It has 4GB of memory and a 128GB hard drive.
-It has an an Intel Core i5-4200U 1.6GHz processor and Intel HD Graphics 4400 video adapter but no dedicated video memory, so it's not well suited for high-performance video gaming.
+It has an an Intel Core i5-4200U 1.6GHz processor and Intel HD Graphics 4400 video adapter but no dedicated video memory.
 But it lacks an optical drive for burning CDs or DVDs.
 It comes with Windows 8 pre-installed.